Henri Cleutin

-Henri Cleutin, seigneur d'Oisel et de Villeparisis (1515 – 20 June 1566), was the representative of France in Scotland from 1546 to 1560, a Gentleman of the Chamber of the King of France, and a diplomat in Rome 1564-1566 during the French Wars of Religion.
+Henri Cleutin, seigneur d'Oisel et de Villeparisis (1515 – 20 June 1566), was the representative of France in Scotland from 1546 to 1560, a Gentleman of the Chamber of the King of France, and a diplomat in Rome 1564–1566 during the French Wars of Religion.

 Early life

 Henri was one of five children of Pierre Cleutin, or Clutin, mayor of Paris, and grandson of Henri, both were Councillors to the French Parliament.
-Labourier, the editor of Castelnau's memoirs, surmises the family had its origins in a cloth merchant who supplied Charles VI of France.
-Pierre Cleutin acquired the lands of Villeparisis and built a castle, and Henri was made its lord in 1552.
+Jean Le Laboureur, the editor of Castelnau's memoirs, surmises the family had its origins in a cloth merchant who supplied Charles VI of France.
+Pierre Cleutin acquired the lands of Villeparisis and built a castle, and Henri Cleutin was made its lord in 1552.
 Henri may have been destined for the church but was involved in a murder in Paris in 1535 and fled the country.
 He had a pardon in 1538.
 On the basis of this incident the historian Marie-Noëlle Baudouin-Matuszek revised his birth date to 1515.